-THE time has now come, it seems to me, to lift the veil and reveal the painful secret of my generation.
+The time had now come, it seems to me, to lift the veil and reveal the painful secret of my generation.
 I have not been authorized to do so, and I shall undoubtedly have to pay for it.
 But I am prepared for that, because the new generation of my country does not seem to realize that the sacred mountains are poised, ready to topple upon their shoulders; they don't seem to know that the great giants imprisoned in the rock are about to move.

 I don't know who first introduced me to Jason.
 I think it was another one of our group, who has also gone from us now.
 At any rate, Jason was magnificent.
 He was the brightest light at our meetings, telling us wonderfully subtle and beautiful stories.
-He and I were friends from the beginning, and even more so when I heard him say that he could draw a perfect circle with his eyes closed, a thing which only Leonardo was able to do.
+He and I were friends from the beginning, and even more so when I heard him say that he could draw a perfect circle with his eyes closed, a thing which Leonardo was capable of doing.
 I myself had spent hours shut up in my room, trying to do so.
 Jason was like a prophet to me, and I always tried to see him alone, without the nomadic group which usually accompanied him.
-We would meet in a bar in one of the worst sections of the city.
+We would meet in a bar in one of the worst parts of the city.
 Sitting opposite each other at a table, we would not speak a word, but would begin to draw circles with our eyes closed.
-Later, when we opened them again, we would no longer be two men sitting in a bar; we would have joined together in the centre of the circle.
+Later, when we opened them again, we would no longer be two men sitting in a bar; we would both be in the centre of a circle.